State proposes building housing for school employees on district-owned land

-The state of California on Tuesday will introduce a new plan to bring more teachers to the state: housing built on land owned by school districts.
+The state of California on Tuesday introduced a new plan to bring more teachers to the state: housing built on land owned by school districts.

 State Superintendent of Public Instruction Tony Thurmond on Tuesday will propose a plan to build affordable housing for teachers and staff like custodians and food service workers on land already owned by school districts.